 But in D0.5, the field name “Max Channel Time” is confusing and also there are some errors related to “Max Channel Time” and “MaxChannelTime” in some sentences in the draft.

-As commented by the commenter, it is better to rename the field “Max Reception Time”.
-It is also necessary to clearly indicate which value is contained in the “Max Reception Time” subfield, and the errors in the draft have to be fixed.
+As commented by the commenter, it is better to rename the field “MaxChannelTime”.
+It is also necessary to clearly indicate which value is contained in the “MaxChannelTime” subfield, and the errors in the draft have to be fixed.

 Proposed resolution: